MUSTE-Project/MULLE/BACKLOG.md

 https://github.com/MUSTE-Project/MULLE/issues/3

-UI should handle similiar trees.
-It doesn't.
-Similarly in `Protocol.emptyMenus` and `Protocol.assembleMenus` we make use of `unsafeTakeTree`.
-We shouldn't.
-The challenge is that we need to create a single linearization from the trees, and for this we need a single tree .
-It's an invariant that all the trees we consider should have the same linearization, so it probably shouldn't matter which one we pick.
-It would be nice to encapsulate this somehow.
+Inn `Protocol.emptyMenus` and `Protocol.assembleMenus` we make use of `unsafeTakeTree`.
+This is perhaps inelegant, but should be safe.
+Should work under the assumption that all the trees we consider have the same linearization, so it probably shouldn't matter which one we pick.
+It would be nice to encapsulate this in the type somehow.
 One low-hanging piece of fruit would be to use some representation for a non-empty set.
 Since we at least need one reference tree to linearize.
 Also there is some code-duplication in `Protocol.emptyMenus` and